Arboretum neighbourhood ward

 - decides on the vision for your neighbourhood

-The Neighbourhood Board received a budget from October 2019 and will receive a further budget from April 2020.
+The Neighbourhood Board received a budget in April 2020.
 This budget is to enable voluntary and community groups (Non Commercial) to apply for funding for projects/events, that will both benefit and enable the community and its residents.
-If you would be interested in putting together a funding application for consideration of the board, please complete the form at the link below:
+If you would be interested in putting together a funding application for consideration of the board, please read the guidance and complete the form:

 Find out how to become a member of your Neighbourhood Board.